Order now for delivery in May!

 Christy Passion is a critical care nurse and poet.
 Her singular works have appeared in various local journals and anthologies, as well as in mainland and international journals such as CRAB CREEK REVIEW, HAIGHT ASHBURY LITERARY JOURNAL, BLUE COLLAR REVIEW, and MAURI OLA.
 She has received the James A. Vaughn Award for Poetry, the Atlanta Review International Merit Award, and the Academy of American Poetry Award.
 She co-authored NO CHOICE BUT TO FOLLOW and her début collection of poetry, STILL OUT OF PLACE, was published in 2016.
 She works and resides in Honolulu.

 John P. Rosa is Associate Professor of History at the University of Hawai‘i at Manoa.
 He is the author of LOCAL STORY: THE MASSIE-KAHAHAWAI CASE AND THE CULTURE OF HISTORY (University of Hawai‘i Press, 2014).
 He was raised in Kaimuki and Kane‘ohe on the island of O‘ahu.
-If you really must know, he graduated from Damien Memorial High School in Kalihi-Palama.

 Jean Yamasaki Toyama is professor emerita of French and former Associate Dean of the College of Languages, Linguistics and Literature at the University of Hawai‘i at Manoa.
 Her latest books include a volume of poetry, PREPOSITIONS, and one of short stories, THE PIANO TUNER’S WIFE.
 She is a Beckett scholar.

 Saturday night wasn’t busy in the Kapi‘olani building,

 so no one from the Honolulu police could predict

 an early morning phone call